paul-ollis/vim-vpe/docs/api/api.vpe.commands.rst

 Most commands that can be entered at the colon prompt are supported.
 Structural parts of vim-script (such as function, while, try, *etc*) are excluded.

-The vpe, vpe.mapping and vpe.syntax modules provides some functions and classes provide alternatives for some commands.
+The vpe, vpe.mapping and vpe.syntax modules provide some functions and classes provide alternatives for some commands.
 You are encouraged to use these alternatives in preference to the equivalent functions provided here.
 The following is a summary of the alternatives.

 `vpe.AutoCmdGroup`
     A replacement for augroup and autocmd.
 `vpe.highlight`
     Provides keyword style arguments.
 See also the `vpe.syntax` module.
 `vpe.error_msg`